Chat with us on WhatsApp

 What do Mongolian nomads eat in winter?

-Mostly dried meat, fat-rich dairy, and stored animal products.
+Mostly dried meat, fat-rich dairy products, and other stored animal products prepared during the warmer months.

 What is a dzud in Mongolia?

-A dzud is a severe winter that blocks livestock from grazing and can cause mass deaths.
+A dzud is a severe winter event, caused by deep snow or ice layers, that blocks livestock from grazing and can cause mass animal deaths.
+The 2023–2024 dzud alone killed an estimated 8.1 million animals nationwide.

 How big is a typical nomad herd?